 "Yeah, our mom really likes Kendrick Lamar."
 This is the first thing Ginny Geer told me as I sat down for a manicure at Hey, Nice Nails! in Long Beach.
 The rapper was playing in the background while their mom planted succulents in a little garden outside of the store.
 Donne Geer sat down next to our station and began organizing what seemed like a multitude of glitter, studs and rhinestones in order to allow her sister to begin sculpting my gel extensions.
-There were shelves of colored bottles all around me.
+There were so many shelves of colored bottles.
 Ginny and Donne had aquired an extensive nail polish collection.
-Bottles from FLOSS GLOSS, Chanel, Tom Ford, Zoya, Butter London, and Deborah Lippman were all stacked neatly in rows and organized by brand.
-It was a nail polish lovers fantasy.
+FLOSS GLOSS, Chanel, Tom Ford, Zoya, Butter London, and Deborah Lippman were all stacked neatly in rows and organized by brand.
 "Everything is still coming together.
 We have plans to start a lending library," said Ginny as she brushed on a second layer of clear gel over each finger, slowiy building up my extensions.
-I told Ginny and Donne about my idea to do a pizza accent nail and they both smiled.
+I told Ginny and Donne about my idea to do a pizza accent nail and they laughed.

 "Yeah, we've painted pizza nail art before."
 Clearly my idea wasn't as unique as I thought it was, but i wasn't discouraged.